mirfan899/sppas/sppas/doc/03_annotations/33_IPUs_segmentation.md

  ...  ... [    OK    ] oriana1.xra
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The annotated file can be checked manually (preferably in SPPAS Visualizer tool or
+The resulting annotated file has to be checked manually.
+It can be viewed with the SPPAS Visualizer tool, or it can be viewed/revised with Praat.

-in Praat).
-If such values was not correct, then, delete the annotated file that was
+If the option values were not relevant enough: delete the annotated file that was
-previously created, change the default values and re-annotate.
+previously created, change such values and re-annotate.

 ![Result of IPUs Segmentation: silence detection](./etc/screenshots/ipu-seg-result1.png)